fanoframework/fanoframework.github.io/utilities/identifying-client-user-agent/index.md

 ### IClientDevice interface

 Interface of any class having capability to identify client device such mobile device or desktop computer.
-To retrive `IClientDevice` instance, use `getDevice()` method of `IUserAgent` interface.
+To retrieve `IClientDevice` instance, use `getDevice()` method of `IUserAgent` interface.

 ### IClientBrowser interface

 Interface of any class having capability to identify client browser such Chrome or Firefox.
-To retrive `IClientBrowser` instance, use `getBrowser()` method of `IUserAgent` interface.
+To retrieve `IClientBrowser` instance, use `getBrowser()` method of `IUserAgent` interface.

 ### IClientOS interface

 Interface of any class having capability to identify client operating system such as Android or iOS.
-To retrive `IClientOS` instance, use `getOS()` method of `IUserAgent` interface.
+To retrieve `IClientOS` instance, use `getOS()` method of `IUserAgent` interface.

 ## Setting up IUserAgent instance